John Dall: Dear Ruth

 Dall returned to the stage to play the lead in Norman Krasna's Dear Ruth (1944), under the direction of Moss Hart.
 It was a huge success.
 The New York Times said Dall gives "a graceful and easy performance".
-Even before The Corn Is Green was released Warners announced Dall was one of six contractees they intended to build into a star (the others were Lauren Bacall, Dane Clark, Faye Emerson, Robert Hutton and William Prince.)|author=After The Corn Is Green was released, Dall received an Oscar nomination for Best Supporting Actor.
+Even before The Corn Is Green was released Warners announced Dall was one of six contractees they intended to build into a star (the others were Lauren Bacall, Dane Clark, Faye Emerson, Robert Hutton and William Prince.)
+After The Corn Is Green was released, Dall received an Oscar nomination for Best Supporting Actor.
 He was called one of the "hottest finds" in Hollywood, and Warners tried to find a film for him and co-star Joan Lorring.

 The film rights to Dear Ruth were sold to Paramount who cast William Holden in the part originated by Dall.
 Warners brought the screen rights to John Patrick's play The Hasty Heart and announced Dall would play the role originated by Richard Basehart.
 Warners gave Dall three months leave to perform The Hasty Heart (1945) on stage on the road.
 However the film was not made for several more years by which time Richard Todd had been cast in the role.

 In May 1946, Warners released Dall from his contract.
 He only made one film for the studio.